-You want quality subscribers not quantity.
-You want subscribers who open your emails, or click links for take action.
+You want quality subscribers, not quantity.
+You want subscribers who open your emails or click links to take action.
 Subscribers who take part in the actions you’ve asked them to take or who buy your products.

 There are two reasons to reengage subscribers.
 First, if you have inactive subscribers, you want to make sure whether they want to remain on your list before you delete them.

 It is also important to provide an unsubscribe link should they decide they do not want to remain on the list.
-Typically when running a reengagement campaign, you can expect that around 10% of your subscribers will reengage.
-That number may seem small, but look at it this way… You have gained a 10% boost in active subscribers.
+Typically when running a re-engagement campaign, you can expect that around 10% of your subscribers will reengage.
+That number may seem small, but look at it this way… You have gained a 10% boost inactive subscribers.
 It is better to lose the 90% who will not.
-Those 90% were hurting your list not helping it.
+That 90% were hurting your list not helping it.

 Precautions with Stale Email Addresses